-- Strong anonymity between the users of a PriFi network (typically, the member of an organization or a company).
+- Strong anonymity between the users of a PriFi network (typically, the members of an organization or a company).

 How it works

-PriFi is build upon Dining Cryptographer Networks , a cryptographic primitive that provides perfect anonymity.1 It is tailored for WLANs and LANs, hence it works best at your company, university campus, or in your home.
-PriFi works like a trustless VPN : install it on the computers of your users, and it anonymizes any kind of traffic transparently.
+PriFi is built upon Dining Cryptographer networks , a cryptographic primitive that provides provable anonymity.1 It is tailored for WLANs and LANs, hence it works best at your company, on your university campus, or in your home.
+PriFi is like a VPN, but does not need to be trusted.
+Install it on your users computers, and it transparently anonymizes any kind of traffic.

 PriFi uses a client-server infrastructure for performance and security.
-It relies mostly on existing infrastructure : a relay/router, a set of clients, and some additional servers.
-Those public servers, located anywhere on the planet, are not fully trusted; to be precise, they are in the anytrust model .
+It relies mostly on existing infrastructure : a relay/router, a set of clients, and some additional public servers, possibly shared among several organizations.

-Those servers provide security; the first interesting property is the anytrust model, which means that as long as any one of the selected server is honest, PriFi will keep its security guarantees.
-In practice, your organization can select a set of server it trusts; those servers can get compromized, as long as not all of them are compromized, PriFi delivers strong anonymity.
+These servers provide security; the first interesting property is their security model, called anytrust .
+It means that as long as any one of the selected servers is honest, PriFi will keep its security guarantees.
+In practice, your organization can select a set of servers it trusts; these servers can become compromized, but as long as not all of them are compromized, PriFi will deliver strong anonymity.

-The second interesting property is the path taken by the data; unlike Tor and other mixnets, the anonymized data does not go through the servers.
-This is important since the latency to those server is usually orders of magnitude above the latency in a WLAN/LAN; In PriFi, this high latency path matters only at setup.
-Once the setup phase is done, the packets from the clients to the Internet follow their usual path, with no added hop that would increases latency.
+The second interesting property is the path taken by the data: Unlike Tor and other mixnets, the anonymized data does not go through the servers.
+This is important because the latency to these servers is usually orders of magnitude above the latency in a WLAN/LAN; In PriFi, this high-latency path matters only at the setup.
+Once the setup phase is complete, the packets from the clients to the Internet follow their usual path, with no added hop that would increase latency.

 1 This construction provides perfect anonymity; in particular, it is resistant to traffic-analysis attacks , unlike Tor (and other systems).
-Those attacks exploit differences in traffic flows between users, and are an effective way to de-anonymize users.
+These attacks exploit the differences in traffic flows among users, and these differences are an effective way to de-anonymize users.